 Along with the student’s actual heart rate, the IHT ZONE shows each exertion level by a different color:

-- Blue indicates the student’s heart is at rest as if during low-impact exercise;
+- Blue indicates the student’s heart is at rest as if during low-impact exercise or normal range emotions;

-- Yellow indicates a heart beating at a slightly elevated level as if during moderate exercise;
+- Yellow indicates a heart beating at a slightly elevated level through emotions or moderate exercise;

-- Red indicates a high heart rate, elevated as if during vigorous exercise.
+- Red indicates a high heart rate, elevated through emotions or during vigorous exercise.

 “If we see that heart rate monitor that’s elevating tremendously while the child is standing still, then maybe we have that child sit down pretty quick,” he said.
 “We are prepared to provide better medical care.”